sandeepyadav1478/sandeepyadav1478/README.md

 ## Hi there!

-- 👋 Its *Sandeep* here.
+- 👋 Its *Sandeep*.
 My work origin is world.
 - 👀 I’m interested in Python Project Development.
 - 🌱 I’m currently learning NLP Libraries using Python.
 - 💞️ I’m currenty collaborating on aws boto3 github page.